berenar/Software-Engineering-course-projects/IA/README.md

-# Checkers game implementation
+# Checkers game on Android Studio
-Minimax algorithm using Alpha-Beta Pruning on Android Studio
+Minimax algorithm using Alpha-Beta Pruning